-The National Institutes of Health (NIH) pumps millions of dollars into North

-Carolina's economy and creates necessary medical research jobs.
+The National Institutes of Health (NIH) pumps millions of dollars into North Carolina's economy and creates necessary medical research jobs.

-North Carolina received \$952 million NIH dollars in 2016, supporting 1,949 research and disease-prevention projects.
+North Carolina received \$1.2 billion NIH dollars in 2017, supporting 2,244 research projects.

-Society of Behavioral Medicine members in North Carolina received NIH funding for projects including:
+Society of Behavioral Medicine members in North Carolina received NIH funding for:

-• A study evaluating the success of a

-behavioral weight loss program delivered to low-income patients at community health centers.
+• A study evaluating the success of a behavioral weight loss program delivered to low-income patients at community health centers.
 Such patients have the highest rates of obesity and related chronic diseases, but other programs have had little success in helping them lose weight.
 The program includes interactive self-monitoring, training, and counseling.